DataKit API¶

 JSON Body¶

-Compared to the line protocol, the JSON format does not require much escaping, a simple JSON format is as follows:
+Compared with the line protocol, the JSON-formatted body does not require too many escapes.
+A simple JSON format is as follows:

 [